hypriot/cluster-lab/README.md

 $ cluster-lab stop
 ```

-In case of problems the verbosity level of the start and stop commands can be increased to show more information.
+In case of problems the verbosity level of the start and stop commands can be increased to show more information about potential problems.

 ```
 $ VERBOSE=true cluster-lab start